ring-lang/ring/extensions/ringqt/README.md

 The folder "Classes" contains configuration files that define each Qt class.

-The folder "Events" contains ring files that define each Qt class singals and slots.
+The folder "Events" contains ring files that define each Qt class signals and slots.

 The folder "Cpp" contains the generated code (Don't modify it directly) by the code generator.